PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "The cunning, fat guy who outsmarts everybody in the end."

-"I don't understand," said Rattick, the truth for once.
+"I don't understand," said Rattick, telling the truth for once.

 "Rattick, I want to hire you.
 Now before you protest, here's 10 gold pieces.
 Now there's more where that came from.
 Plenty more.
 I seek an audience with the Wizard at the bottom of this smoking hole, and I want you to get me there."

 "I… I…" Rattick stammered to a halt.
-Between trying trying to twist circumstances to his advantage and trying to figure out what in the hell circumstance was up to, he just locked up.
+Between trying to twist circumstances to his advantage and trying to figure out what in the hell circumstance was up to, he locked up.
 Finally, he asked "Have you lost your mind, fat merchant?"

 "What?
 You mean because I'm here?
 Yeah, probably.
 But I haven't lost my cunning, you understand.
 Half you reward is with me, half when you get me back to town."